Joedang/Portfolio/MATLAB_orbits/README.md

 ## Images
 Most of these use different visualization schemes.
 Generally, the red circles are the ideal circular orbits and anything else is the real trajectory of the particle.

 A moon orbiting a planet orbiting a star.
 (The star is out of the frame.)
 ![](gif/moon_helix.gif)
 ![](gif/broken_moons-275.png)

 A system of planets orbiting a star.
 They are initialized with random masses and circular orbits.
 You can see a collision in the upper right.
 ![](gif/thrown_into_the_sun.gif)
 ![](gif/broken_suns-320.png)

 Demontrations of the inaccuracy of Euler's method.
 The planets gain energy as they overshoot their theoretical trajectories.
 ![](gif/double orbit - trace - o - Euler.gif)
 ![](gif/planet - trace - o - Euler.gif)

-3D motion of randomized particles.
+3D motion of randomized particles in a box.
 ![](gif/random10.gif)